Manuel Machado Alvarez: Crimes

 On May 17, Machado had Ross drive to an office of the Golden 1 Credit Union, where he got out.
 Around this time, 35-year-old Allen Ray Birkman, a technician for the Sacramento Police Department, withdrew money from his wife's account at an ATM.
 Machado approached Birkman and the two got into a struggle.
 Machado stabbed him in the heart and fled the scene with Ross.
 Before Birkman was taken to a hospital, he gave a description of Machado.
 He died from his injuries the following day.

-Birkman had married a woman named Barbara Martinez about a year and a half before his murder.
-Before they were married, a doctor told the two that Birkman, who had struggled with a lung condition since his childhood, was dying from aspergillosis, and likely only had about five years left to live.

 Later that day, Machado and Ross drove to the apartment of Gail Patton, one of Ross's friends.
 The two entered the apartment, with Ross holding the knife.
 She wiped the knife and had Patton give it to Machado.
 Shortly after, police officers arrived at Patton's apartment.
 Machado and Ross told Patton not to say anything.
 The officers told Patton they were investigating the stabbing at the Golden 1 Credit Union and asked her if she knew anything about the car used by the perpetrators.
 She said no and the police left.
 Patton then told Machado that he needed to leave.
 Machado left, leaving behind the knife and the car.
 Ross did not go with him, and she was arrested several days later.

 Not long after leaving the house, Machado robbed and assaulted 78-year-old Greta Slatten.
 Slatten had driven to a store with no cars in the parking lot and no people present outside, other than Machado.
 She stayed in her car with doors locked until Machado appeared to walk to a payphone.
 When Slatten passed by Machado, he knocked her unconscious before stealing her car and purse.
 He was arrested in Mississippi on May 27, after a high-speed chase.
 His passenger, Charles Robinson, was also arrested.
 Machado was soon returned to California to face criminal charges, including murder.
 While awaiting trial, he punched fellow inmates on two different occasions.
 These assaults were used against him at the sentencing phase of his trial.